Laver Close, Nottingham, Nottinghamshire NG5 7LS

 We teach the National Curriculum, supported by a clear skills and knowledge progression.
 This ensures that skills and knowledge are built on year by year and sequenced appropriately to maximise learning for all children.

-Existing knowledge is checked at the start of each new topic to ensure teaching is suited for each individual child and takes account of pupil voice.
 Lessons are engaging and interactive and we immersive children into the practical skills of geography too by using appropriate equipment.

 We have extensive grounds and use these when looking at skills such as fieldwork and orienteering.
 It is important that children develop the skills of a geographer by fully immersing them in all areas of the subject.
 This gives children an understanding of life outside of their locality.